iosdecal/ios-decal-lab4/README.md

         if let image = cachedImages[indexPath.row] {
             DispatchQueue.main.async {
-                cell.pokeImage.image = image // may need to change this if you named your image view something else!
+                cell.pokeImage.image = image // may need to change this if you named your image view something different!
             }
         } else {
             let url = URL(string: pokemon.imageUrl)!